lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 is set to the left-most position in the Bitmap.
 In the Bitmap a bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
 However, when all the fragments have been correctly received, the receiver sends only the content until a byte boundary or until the byte boundary of the first error carried on the bitmap.

-*  ABORT: When the receiver needs to abort the transmission, it uses the ACK Abort format packet with all the bits set to 1 or the All-1 Abort format to trigger the end of the transmission.
+*  Abort.
+When the receiver needs to abort the transmission, it uses the ACK Abort format packet with all the bits set to 1 or the All-1 Abort format to trigger the end of the transmission.

+*  Padding (P).
+The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN number of bits, and in the other hand it depends on the frame size.
+It will be used to align in byte boundary the last byte.